pbuckner/x-plane_plugins/XPython/docs/source/development/modules/map.rst

 will appear beneath any icons and labels you draw.

 .. py:function:: drawMapIconFromSheet(layerID, png, s, t, ds, dt, x, y, orientation, rotationDegrees, mapWidth)

+ :param XPLMMapLayerID layerID: your map layer from :func:`createMapLayer`
+ :param str png: Relative path to a PNG file to be displayed
+ :param int s:
+ :param int t:
+ :param int ds:
+ :param int dt: icon coordinates with the PNG file
+ :param float x:
+ :param float y: projected latitude and longitude (See :func:`mapProject`)
+ :param XPLMMapOrientation orientation: one of :data:`XPLMMapOrientation`
+ :param float rotationDegrees: clockwise rotation
+ :param float mapWidth: width of the icon in **map units** (See :func:`mapScaleMeter`)
+ :return: None

  Enables plugin-created map layers to draw PNG icons using X-Plane's built-in icon drawing functionality.
 Only valid from within an